simple-registry/simple-registry/doc/reference/cli.md

 It also performs the configuration-relative cleanup, always on:

 - **Orphan namespaces**: every namespace not owned by any configured `[repository]` loses its revisions, tags, in-flight uploads, and blob-ownership grants.
-The blast radius is every namespace whose owning repository is no longer in your config, so run `--dry-run` after config changes.
+The blast radius is every namespace whose owning repository is not in your config, so run `--dry-run` after config changes.
 Refused when no repositories are configured, so an emptied config can never wipe the registry.
-- **Orphan jobs**: queued replication and cache jobs whose downstream or repository is no longer configured.
+- **Orphan jobs**: queued replication and cache jobs whose downstream or repository is not configured.

 Prune is the config-and-time command: run it against the same configuration file the servers use.
 It refuses to start when a retention rule uses `image.last_pulled_at` or `top_pulled` while `update_pull_time` is disabled: pull times would never be recorded, so those rules would match nothing and actively pulled images would be deleted.